GetSpeckle/speckle-browser-extension/README.md

 <div align="center">

-# Web Extension Starter
+# speckleos-extension
+### Introduction
+Universal browser for Web 3 and the Polkadot ecosystem.
 </div>

-This project containes a minimal setup for developing a performant and well structured web extension.
-The extension contains a demonstration counter that is displayed on the popup and options pages as well as any open tab.

 ## Good to know before using:
 * [Typescript](https://www.typescriptlang.org/)